rppicomidi/pico-usb-host-msc-demo/README.md

 please look at the USB Host [msc_file_explorer](https://github.com/hathach/tinyusb/tree/master/examples/host/msc_file_explorer) example.
 It appears to be a more generic adaptation of this code.

+If you want to use the built-in USB hardware for something else but still want a MSC USB host port, checkout the `pio-usb` branch of this project and follow the `README.md` instructions from that branch instead.

 # Build Instructions
 As of this writing, USB host bulk transfers that the Mass Storage Class requires are not supported for RP2040 in the version of